xRyul/flashcards-obsidian-v2/README.md

 - If a unique match is found based on the first field, the plugin recovers the missing Anki ID and inserts the `<!-- ankiID: ... -->` comment back into your Obsidian note.
 - If the *other* fields (like "Back" or tags) differ between the Obsidian card and the matched Anki card, the card will also be marked for update in Anki.
 - This prevents accidental duplicate card creation when IDs are removed in Obsidian.
+- The plugin will also automatically recreate cards with IDs in Obsidian that are missing from Anki (e.g., when decks are deleted in Anki).

+### HTML Comments
+The plugin ignores all content inside HTML comments (`<!-- ... -->`) except for lines that exactly match the Anki ID pattern (`<!-- ankiID: ... -->`).
+This prevents accidental card creation from commented-out text, cloze, or tags.

 ### Deleting Cards Directly from Anki